Marine Operations & Training

 Stockton-owned vessels (>20’ LOA) are designated by the United States Coast Guard as Oceanographic Research Vessels (ORV) under the provisions provided by CFR 46 Subchapter A part 3 – Oceanographic Research Vessels.
 All vessels are maintained to the standards set forth for uninspected vessels designated as ORVs and are inspected by the USCG at least every two years.

-Safety Documents for Vessel Passengers and Field Crews - review items required of your activity
+Safety Documents for ALL Vessel Passengers and Field Crews - to be completed at the beginning of each semester for students and annually for staff

 Working with Vertebrate Animals - IACUC